arlofonseca/fivem-parking/README.md

 ### `/v list`
 - - Display a menu with a list of your owned vehicle(s) that are in your vehicle garage / the 'parked' state *(if you choose to remove a vehicle, it will spawn at the location where you executed `'/v buy'`)*.

-### `/v impound`
-- - Display a menu with a list of your owned vehicle(s) that are in the vehicle impound / the 'impound' state *(if you choose to remove a vehicle from the vehicle impound / 'impound' state, it will spawn at the 'ImpoundSaveCoords')*.

 ### `/impound`
 - - Job restricted command that is used to send vehicle(s) to the vehicle impound / the 'impound' state.